 Studio art scholarships are $15,000 per year and are renewable for four years as long as the student maintains an overall GPA of 3.0 or higher, and based on continued participation in studio art courses and faculty recommendation.

-Portfolio, application, and recommendation letter must be submitted the Office of Admissions by December 15, 2013.
-NOTE: Students must complete both the art scholarship application and Kenyon's admissions application in order to be considered.
+Portfolio, Common Application, scholarship form and recommendation letter must be submitted to the Office of Admissions by January 15.
+NOTE: Students must complete both the art scholarship form and Kenyon's admissions application in order to be considered.
+The scholarship forms will be available in mid-September.

 By mid-November, you will be able to upload your art portfolio to your Kenyon online application.